rudof-project/rudof/README.md

 ## Docker

-The library is also published as a Docker image.
+The library is also published as a Docker image (`angelip2303/rudof:latest`).

 </details>